 - And more!

-You’ll hear more about these strategies in just a bit.
 Generally, the goal of your digital marketing campaigns is to grow your business, but how you go about that varies from company to company.
 Some businesses may want to increase website traffic, while others might see conversions as a more valuable key performance indicator (KPI).
 You’ll also learn more about setting campaign goals in this video, so don’t go anywhere.

 How to create your digital marketing campaign plan